MicrosoftDocs/query-docs/query-languages/dax/lookupvalue-function-dax.md

 [!INCLUDE [power-bi-dax-sample-model](includes/power-bi-dax-sample-model.md)]

-The following **Sales** table calculated column definition uses the LOOKUPVALUE function to return channel values from the Sales Order table.
+The following calculated column defined in the **Sales** table uses the LOOKUPVALUE function to return channel values from the Sales Order table.

 ```dax
 CHANNEL = LOOKUPVALUE('Sales Order'[Channel],'Sales Order'[SalesOrderLineKey],[SalesOrderLineKey])
 ```

-However, in this case, because there's a relationship between the **Product** and **Sales** tables, it's more efficient to use the RELATED function.
+However, in this case, because there is a relationship between the **Sales Order** and **Sales** tables, it's more efficient to use the [RELATED](related-function-dax.md) function.

 ```dax
 CHANNEL = RELATED('Sales Order'[Channel])